 But not all resources on a webpage affect the Largest Contentful Paint score, only those that are considered to be the largest contentful paint element do affect LCP.
 They include:

-• <img> elements.
+<img>

-• <video> elements (the poster image is used to measure LCP).
+elements (the poster image is used to measure LCP).- An element with a background image loaded via the

-• Block-level elements containing text nodes or other inline-level text elements.
+function (as opposed to a CSS gradient). - Block-level elements containing text nodes or other inline-level text elements.

 How long it takes a browser to render these resources or elements will directly affect your LCP score, so you need to improve the load time of these elements and make sure that it loads as fast as possible.